scoknig/personal-site/content/_index.md

 draft: false
 ---

 Hi there.
 As you can see up there in the title, I'm Scott Knight.

-I'm a Data Automation Engineer in south Louisiana.
+I'm a Data Automation Engineer in South Louisiana.

 Having written loads of complex software for clients through the years as a software & data engineer, I like to practice digital minimalism and keep things simple when it comes to my own projects.
 This site is a testament to that.